prasanna892/Electric_vehicle_DashBoard/README.md

 ## Description
   I made this dashboard.py as a PyQt QWidget type, so you can embed this with your existing QMainWindow application by importing it or you can also use this as a stand-alone application for other purposes.
 At this point you have a question of how to do that? that's why I also provide a demo1.py and demo2.py file.
-  The demo1.py file is to demonstrate of how you can use the dsahboard.py as a stand-alone application and how to connect the vehical state to the dashboard.
+### The demo1.py file
+  It is to demonstrate of how you can use the dsahboard.py as a stand-alone application and how to connect the vehical state to the dashboard.
-  The demo2.py file is to demonstrate of how you can use the dashboard.py as a sub QWidget with your PyQt application and how to connect the vehical state to the dashboard.
+### The demo2.py file
+  It is to demonstrate of how you can use the dashboard.py as a sub QWidget with your PyQt application and how to connect the vehical state to the dashboard.

 ## Features
 #### Basic features contains